Understanding How Fluency Works Leads to Language Learning Success

 When you start out on your quest to learn a language, you may daydream of sitting at a fancy restaurant and ordering effortlessly off the menu while talking to your waiter.
-Or you may image approaching a stranger on the street and not only asking for directions but understanding where you need to go.
-You might even picture a dinner party where you communicate without pause to your new friends in their native tongue.
+Or you may imagine approaching a stranger on the street and not only asking for directions but understanding where you need to go.
+Reaching that comfort in speaking is the core of language fluency.

 Most people believe that the key to accomplishing any of these tasks is fluency, but fluency is a little more complicated than that.
 So, what is fluency and how can you demonstrate it?
-And most importantly, how can you achieve fluency in German or any other language?
+And most importantly, how can you achieve it?

 Before getting into what fluency is, we need to understand how organizations classify language learning.
 The truth is that there are a lot of different ways to classify language learning, but it generally happens on a scale with beginner, intermediate, and advanced categories.
 Most people in the Western world gravitate towards the Common European Framework of Reference (CEFR).
 It’s not the only one, but it’s the one that’s most often cited when discussing foreign language learning.